aqjune/aqjune.github.io/index.md

 <img src="assets/img/email_old.png" alt="aqjune gmail" width="280"/>

 **News**
-- Apr.
-3: I gave a talk "Prototyping a compiler for homomorphic encryption using MLIR" at LLVM-CGO 2022! ([link](https://llvm.org/devmtg/2022-04-03/#prototyping-compiler))
 - May.
+10: I gave a talk "Prototyping a compiler for homomorphic encryption using MLIR" at [LLVM-CGO 2022](https://llvm.org/devmtg/2022-04-03/#prototyping-compiler) and [EuroLLVM 2022](https://llvm.org/devmtg/2022-05/).
-2: My paper "SMT-based Translation Validation for Machine Learning Compiler" has been conditionally accepted at CAV'22.
+- Jun.
+2: My paper "SMT-based Translation Validation for Machine Learning Compiler" has been accepted at **CAV'22**.

 ## Education